 The Zizkov Hill is located just outside the city centre in a less crowded part of Prague.
 If you are looking for an exciting guided tour, relaxation and some fresh air, you should definitely take a detour to this green spot.
 A few "small" sights such as the equestrian statue of the army commander Jan Zizka which weighs around 17 tons and is 9 metres high are particularly worth seeing.

 The best time to visit Prague

 Prague, the capital of the Czech Republic, is worth a visit at any time of year.
 Especially during the holidays Prague is especially popular and prices for flights and hotels rise.
 The best time for Prague is in late spring or early autumn.
-Then the temperatures are with an average of 10° degrees a little cooler, but not bitterly cold as the winter in Prague. and even if it should rain, there are a lot of activities that do not depend on the weather.
+Then the temperatures are with an average of 10° Celsius a little cooler, but not bitterly cold as the winter in Prague.
+And even if it should rain there are a lot of activities that do not depend on the weather.
 Afraid of rainy days?
-Activities in Prague are both outdoor and rainy weather activities.
+Besides several outdoor activities in Prague there are also rainy weather activities possible.